 We must do something.

-I’ve been involved in health and fitness for 25 years, and substantive, proven nutrition coaching is a missing component in the health, fitness, strength, and rehab fields.
+I’ve been involved in health and fitness for 25 years, and I believe substantive, proven nutrition coaching is a missing component in the health, fitness, strength, and rehab fields.

-Without effective nutrition coaching skills, professionals struggle (and sometimes fail) to help clients achieve their goals.
+Without effective nutrition coaching skills, health and fitness professionals struggle (and too often fail) to help clients achieve their goals.

-With effective nutrition coaching skills, professionals feel confident and competent.
-They can answer all their clients’ questions clearly and effectively.
-They can demonstrate expertise and an authoritative command of the field.
-They can guide their clients towards real, noticeable, lasting change, rather than juggle “quick fixes”.
-They can inspire their clients to change, rather than pushing, “convincing” or exhausting themselves trying to “motivate” people.
+Nutrition coaching skills help trainers feel confident and competent.
+You can answer your clients’ questions clearly and effectively.
+You can demonstrate expertise and an authoritative command of the field.
+You can guide your clients toward real, noticeable, lasting change, rather than juggling a series of quick fixes.
+You can inspire your clients to change, rather than exhausting yourself with constant pushing and cajoling.

-Most importantly, they can really help their clients.
+Most importantly, you can really, truly help your clients.

-Wouldn’t your clients be better off for getting movement, food, and lifestyle advice””advice that considers the broader context of their lives””from one, knowledgeable, trusted source?
+Wouldn’t your clients be better off if they can get exercise, nutrition, and lifestyle advice from the same knowledgeable, trusted source?

-In working with over 45,000 clients during the last 10 years, I’ve learned that including nutrition in your practice can make you five times more effective.
+In working with tens of thousands of clients over the past 10-plus years, I’ve learned that including nutrition in your practice can make you five times more effective.
 That means:

-- 20 points knocked off the blood pressure score, instead of 4
+- 20 points knocked off a client’s blood pressure score, instead of four

-- 5 inches off someone’s waist, instead of 1
+- Five inches off someone’s waist, instead of one

-Five times more client commitment, confidence, motivation, retention, and satisfaction… with five times less effort from you.
+Five times more client commitment, confidence, motivation, retention, and satisfaction—with one-fifth the effort to make it happen.

-Every client is different, with their own unique needs.
+Every client is different, with unique goals, needs, and challenges.
 But with the proper education and coaching skills, you can feel confident in talking about nutrition with them.
 You can offer suggestions you know are safe and correct, so your clients get the care they need.

 The question of whether (or not) you should give nutrition advice is just part of a much larger, much more important question for the industry:

-Will we start looking at clients as whole people whose health and wellbeing depends on movement, proper nutrition, stress management, better sleep, and a deeper connection to their community?
+Will we start looking at clients as whole people whose health and well-being depend on movement, proper nutrition, stress management, better sleep, and a deeper connection to their community?

-I think the health and fitness industry is pointing toward the former.
+I think the fitness industry is pointing toward the former.
 And this is the context in which nutrition advice is the most meaningful and effective.

 What to do next